LordBurtz/FundurASM/README.md

 ## Running it
 Download the latest version from the [Release] tab.
-Interpret a certain file (eg. `test.fasm`) by running:
+Interpret a certain file (e.g. `test.fasm`) by running:
 ```bash
 java -jar asm.jar test.fasm
 ```
 (asm.jar being the downloaded one)

 ## Changes made
-All interpeter settings such as `alloc` have to have `#` prepended, otherwise the compiler won't read them
+All interpreter settings such as `alloc` have to have `#` prepended, otherwise the compiler won't read them

 | Instruction     | change                                                                                                                                                                    |
 |-----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|